Am I eligible to apply for an EU Blue Card?

 In addition, the applicant must not pose a threat to public policy in the view of the Member State.
 S/he may also be required to provide his/her address in that Member State.

-How much do I have to earn to qualify for a Blue Card?
+How much do I have to earn to qualify for an EU Blue Card?

 The gross annual salary resulting from the monthly or annual salary specified in the work contract or binding job offer must be equal to or higher than the relevant salary threshold defined by the Member State (at least 1.5 times the average gross annual salary in the Member State concerned).